Learning to live with diabetes can be challenging, especially for children. Kids don't like feeling different from their peers.

 Camp Too Sweet offers a fun-filled experience that will teach your child skills that will last a lifetime.
 Activities include:

 - Music and singing

 - Low-ropes group challenges

 - High-ropes course (campers junior high age and older)

 - Polar bear swims

 - Educational sessions on diabetes care

-Campers live in supervised cabins with other children.
-Tuition for residential camp is $390 and includes all meals, snacks, lodging and activities for the week.
-Tuition for day camp is $230 and includes lunches, snacks, and daytime activities for the week.
+Campers stay in supervised cabins with other children.
+Tuition for residential camp is $410 and includes all meals, snacks, lodging and activities for the week.
+Tuition for day camp is $250 and includes lunches, snacks and daytime activities for the week.